 Floatation therapy provides a unique opportunity to escape distractions and allows people to reconnect with themselves on a deeper level.
 However, it is not uncommon for some people to think of a 90-minute session as being more of a chore than a luxury.

 Learn more about 5 clinically proven ways that floating helps reduce anxiety, from reducing muscle tension to enhancing levels of serenity.

-5 ways that gratitude can enhance your float practice.
 Gratitude is perhaps the best researched emotion out there, and it might just be the most powerful one as well.
-An attitude of Gratitude can impact your life in an infinite number of ways.
-These days, I am experimenting with how an active gratitude practice canContinue reading “Attitude of Gratitude”
+Learn 5 ways that an attitude of gratitude can enhance your float practice.

 As someone who is prone to depression and anxiety, I find that I need to actively manage my mental health this time of year to avoid the winter doldrums, and make the most of every day.
 Floating, of course, is my #1 tool for boosting my mood.

 Water temperature plays an important role in floating.
 Tiny adjustments can take a great float to an out-of-this world float.

 Movies like Stranger Things and Altered States feature floating, in its not-so-relaxing and not-so-appealing forms.
 Have you ever wondered where this amazing therapy started??
 Here’s a little bit of float history for you.